 Rules of Consideration

-Consideration is an essential element in contract law, which refers to something of value that is exchanged between parties to a contract.
+In English contract law, consideration is the price one party pays for the promise of the other, and there are several rules governing its validity.
+It is an essential element in contract law, which refers to something of value that is exchanged between parties to a contract.
 The rules of consideration require that there must be a bargain between the parties, which involves the exchange of something of value.
-Here are the key rules of consideration in contract law:

 In summary, consideration is an essential element in contract law, and it must involve a bargain between the parties, with each party exchanging something of value.
 The consideration must be sufficient but need not be adequate, must not be past, and must not be illegal or against public policy.